abstractqqq/polars_ds_extension/maths/rolling_ewls.md

 current predictor yields a null `pred`.
 Predictions use the current window fit, which includes the current target when it is valid.

-The independent reference assigns weights by original window position, applies the same joint validity mask to X, y and weights, and solves `numpy.linalg.lstsq(sqrt(w)[:, None] * X, sqrt(w) * y, rcond=None)`.
+The independent reference assigns ages by original window position, applies the same joint validity mask to X, y and ages, subtracts the smallest valid age before exponentiation to normalize the weights without underflow, and solves `numpy.linalg.lstsq(sqrt(w)[:, None] * X, sqrt(w) * y, rcond=None)`.
 Well-conditioned windows are also compared with `lin_reg(weights=...)` after filtering all three inputs together.
 Tests cover both precisions, missingness,